Memorial Day 2015 Events and Ceremonies

-To show their pride in military service and teach younger generations about the value of serving our nation, Director of the Bureau of Maine Veterans’ Services, Peter W. Ogden urges veterans across Maine to pin on their military medals on Memorial Day, May 27.
+To show their pride in military service and teach younger generations about the value of serving our nation, former Director of the Bureau of Maine Veterans’ Services, Peter W. Ogden urges veterans across Maine to pin on their military medals on Memorial Day, May 25.

 "Display your medals proudly,” said Ogden.
 “Be a symbol and reminder to everyone you meet, especially young people, of the sacrifices our veterans have made for our freedom.”